nosas/blog/deep_learning_python/ch1/article.md

 ## Deep Learning

 Deep learning is a specific subfield of machine learning.
-It's a new take on learning representations from data that puts emphasis on learning successive layers of increasingly meaningful representations.
+It's a new take on learning representations from data that emphasizes learning successive layers of increasingly meaningful representations.
 The "deep" in "deep learning" refers to successive layers of representations.
 How many layers contributes to a model of the data is called the *depth* of the model.